Andrew Brown Jr.'s relative disputes official account of the fatal police shooting

 Brown's family and attorneys, who had watched 20 seconds of video earlier this week, said Wednesday he was driving away to save his life from gunfire.

-Brown's son Khalil Ferebee said he saw his father driving away from the deputies.
+Khalil Ferebee, Brown's son, said he saw his father driving away from the deputies.
 Chantel Cherry-Lassiter, one of the family attorneys, said the video showed an "execution," in which deputies shot at Brown as he sat in his car with his hands on the wheel.

+Brown's funeral will be Monday at Fountain of Life Church in Elizabeth City, where his relatives will talk about his life and the Rev. Al Sharpton will deliver the eulogy, according to Ben Crump, an attorney for the family.

+Also attending the funeral will be relatives of George Floyd, who died last May at the hands of Minneapolis police, and Eric Garner, who died in 2014 after being held in a choke hold by police in New York, according to Crump.

-4 officers reinstated
+Four officers reinstated

 Meanwhile, the Pasquotank County sheriff on Thursday said four officers who were at the scene of the shooting but had not used their weapons were being reinstated to active duty.